wilfbeadell/Brent-Dxy-Analysis/README.md

 An empirical investigation into the relationship between Brent crude and the US dollar index (DXY), and the conditions under which that relationship breaks down.

-Built as part of an ongoing effort to develop Python-based market analysis skills alongside an economics degree, with a focus on commodity markets.
+Built as part of an ongoing effort to develop Python-based market analysis skills alongside my economics degree, with a focus on commodity markets.

 ---